 Development & Hardware

-Shopify comes with lots of features, and most starting stores do not need custom web development.
+Shopify comes with lots of features, and most starting Shopify merchants do not need custom web development.
 However, you need to factor into your budget any help with integrating existing software into your store or even basic help setting up your store and getting things like the SEO and Shopify extensions installed correctly.
 Shopify even has a Shopify Expert directory where you can get basic, qualified quotes.

 Additionally, if you have an offline retail location, you’ll need to budget to purchase Shopify POS hardware.